nerpatech/scopemate/README.md

 COMMENT_FONT_SIZE = 20
 COMMENT_POSITION = (50, 420)
 COMMENT_COLOR = (255, 255, 255)
+MAX_COMMENT_LENGTH = 60

 Modifying any other constants is not recommended.

 PNG text chunk

-Information about the oscilloscope (brand, model, serial number, firmware version) and calibration date and time is saved in the text chunk of every screenshot image.
-If a comment is specified, it will also be saved in this text chunk.
+Information about the oscilloscope (manufacturer, model, serial number, firmware version, calibration date and time) can be saved in the text chunk of a screenshot image.
+An arbitrary comment text will also be saved (and printed on the screenshot).
 As of this writing, no PC application capable of reading the text chunk appears to exist.
-To view it, use the `extract_comment.py` script.
+To view the data, use the `extract_comment.py` script.

-usage: extract_comment.py [-h] [-v] files [files ...]
+usage: extract_comment.py [-h] files [files ...]

-Extract comments from PNG files created by scopemate
+Extract text from PNG files created by scopemate

 positional arguments:
   files       PNG file(s) to process.
 Accepts wildcards

 options:
   -h, --help  show this help message and exit
-  -v, --verbose  Print all the information in a text chunk, not just comments

 Usage example:

-user@host$ ./extract_comment.py figu*
+user@host$ ./extract_comment.py fig*

-figure-1.png: Figure 1.
-A screenshot with no masks applied figure-2.png: Figure 2.
-A screenshot with default mask applied figure-3.png: Figure 3.
-A screenshot with custom mask applied figure-4.png: Figure 4.
-A screenshot with Rigol logo removed figure-5.png: Figure 5.
-A screenshot with Rigol logo replaced

-`test_scopemate.py` is a test script.
-When executed, it will run `scopemate.py` with every combination of available options.
-It is used as a quick check after `scopemate.py` modifications.
+figure-1.png:
+Comment: Figure 1.
+A screenshot with no masks applied

+figure-2.png:
+Comment: Figure 2.
+A screenshot with default mask applied

+figure-3.png:
+Comment: Figure 3.
+A screenshot with Rigol logo removed

-Images demonstrating scopemate.py features are included below for your viewing pleasure.
+The images used in this example are included below for reference.